 Shop at New Leaf?
 Get a New Leaf gift card and Parents' Club will get 5% of your purchases.
 More information.

-Please use the 2020-21 School Calendar to plan your vacations during school holidays so your student can attend all 180 school days.
-NOTE: Despite coronavirus, no changes to the 2020-21 School Calendar are expected.
+Please use the 2020-21 School Calendar to plan your vacations during school holidays so your student can "attend" all 180 school days.

 Missed a memo?
 Find it here: Memo Archive